FleekHQ/space-daemon/README.md

 If you update the gRPC API, you need to regenerate the Protobuf file.

-You will need to install the following binaries:
+You will need to install the following binaries in your Go path:

 - `go get -u github.com/grpc-ecosystem/grpc-gateway/protoc-gen-grpc-gateway`
 - `go get -u github.com/grpc-ecosystem/grpc-gateway/protoc-gen-swagger`

+Also you will need swagger for generating the REST API documentation:

+`brew install swagger-codegen`
+`brew install statik`

 Checking the binaries:
 `ls $GOPATH/bin`